 Eligible faculty may receive as much as $1,200 per academic year for travel expenses to present original papers at scholarly and professional meetings.

 This includes reimbursement for allowable travel-related expenses for the conference—lodging, meals, transportation and registration, all of which are non-taxable reimbursements.
-It can also be used to cover extra child-care expenses incurred because of the travel, a taxable reimbursement.
+It may also be a taxable reimbursement to cover unusual extra child-care expenses incurred because of the travel.
 Funds may be used for foreign or domestic travel.

-The purpose of the travel grant or virtual conference registration grant is to support presentation of the applicant’s original research or creative effort.
-The research must be presented at a recognized organized conference or professional meeting.
-The presentation will usually be in the form of an oral or poster presentation, but can vary with field.
-Attending a meeting or chairing a session does not qualify, nor does accepting an invitation to present a seminar, taking part in a lecture series or giving a colloquium at another university or similar venue that is not a conference.
+The purpose of the travel grant or virtual conference registration grant is to support presentation of the applicant’s original research or creative effort at a recognized organized conference or professional meeting.
+The presentation will usually be in the form of an oral or poster presentation, but can vary with field, merely attending a meeting does not qualify.
+Nor does the FTG program support accepting an invitation to present a seminar, taking part in a lecture series or giving a colloquium at another university or similar venue that is not a conference.